mohamed-zein/oreilly_math_fundamentals_data_science/statistics_hypothesis_testing/README.md

 * Python code to calculate the confidence interval [here](./15_confidence_interval.py)

 > **Note:**
 > our sample size must be at least 31 items.
 This goes back to the central   limit theorem.
 If we want to apply a confidence interval to a smaller sample, we need to use a distribution with higher variance (fatter tails reflecting more uncertainty).
-This is what the T-distribution is for,
+This is what the T-distribution is for.

+### Understanding P-Values
+* **P-value**: the probability of something occurring by chance rather than because of a hypothesized explanation.
+* When we frame an experiment,we always have to entertain the possibility that random luck played a role.
+* _null hypothesis (H0)_, saying that the variable in question had no impact on the experiment and any positive results are just random luck.
+* The _alternative hypothesis (H1)_ poses that a variable in question (called the _controlled variable_) is causing a positive result.
+* Traditionally, the threshold for statistical significance is a p-value of 5% or less.

 [<<Previous](../probability/README.md) | [Next>>]()